HollerLondon/sfHttpHeaderCachePlugin/README.md

 A word of warning
 -----------------

 With a caching reverse proxy in place (or even a proxy at an ISP level), this plugin will cache the whole response when with_layout is set to true in your factories.yml.
-This may result in unexpected results if you rely on the user session, so use it with caution, as you could end up spewing other people's data out for all other users infront of your caching reverse proxy (or indeed, behind a ISP's proxy).
+This may result in unexpected results if you rely on the user session, so use it with caution, as you could end up spewing other people's data out for all other users in front of your caching reverse proxy (or indeed, behind a ISP's proxy).

 Configuration
 -------------